shopware5/devdocs/source/enterprise/tech-guide/shopware-server-configuration-guide.md

 ## HowTo: Setup on Ubuntu 14.04

-> Important: This is intended to help you understand and not a fully secured production setting.

-This HOWTO should help you understand the abstract requirements postulated above, but be aware that based on your specific operating system and version the commands you actually have to execute may differ vastly.
-We assume here that you have already setup a system that is capable of executing Shopware and has an configured apache host.
+This HOWTO should help you understand the requirements postulated above, but be aware that based on your specific operating system and version the commands you actually have to execute may differ vastly.
+We assume that you have already setup a system that is capable of executing Shopware and has an configured apache host.

 First you create a MySQL user that has full access from the current host:

 ````shell
 mysql -u _YOUR_USER_ -p _YOUR_PASSWORD_ -e "CREATE USER 'edb-deploy'@'localhost' IDENTIFIED BY 'edb-deploy'"
 ````
 > Notice: MySQL defaults to grant newly created users all rights.
-If you want to reduce this, please make shure that the user is still able to create tables.
+If you want to reduce this, please make sure that the user is still able to create tables.

 Now you create the edb-deploy shell user and add him to the apache group (in this case `www-data`).